Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 See 2+?
 You’re about to make $48K mistake.
 This pattern repeats across all premature scaling decisions—emotional trigger changes, signals stay the same.

-How to Prevent the $48K Hiring Mistake: The 5-Step Readiness Protocol
+How To Prevent The $48K Hiring Mistake With A 5‑Step Readiness Protocol

-Your brain will rationalize.
-“This person seems great, I should grab them before someone else does.”
+Your brain will start to rationalize: “This person seems great, I should grab them before someone else does.”
 “If I wait, I’ll miss this opportunity.”
 “I can build systems while they’re here.”

 Step 1: Readiness Test (Before Posting Job)